vccvisualization/killingobservers/README.md

 # Running the Examples

 To run the different experiments from the paper change the variable 'example' in scriptOptimizeObserverField and scriptResampleObservedField.
-The examples 'Cylinder2D' and 'ocean' require additional datasets. [https://www.dropbox.com/sh/gp5zvjbw2zui53l/AAC7X1BpGoPbcaPrEUtgZChna?dl=0 Download the data set archive], extract the archive and put it in the 'data' folder before running the examples.
+The examples 'Cylinder2D' and 'ocean' require additional datasets.
+[Download the data set archive](https://www.dropbox.com/s/t4k5te6usafailt/data.zip?dl=0 "data"), extract the archive and put it in the 'data' folder before running the examples.

 # Acknowledgements